 Pineapple Spinach Smoothie Recipe: Sweet, Green & Healthy!

 Why not blend your way to better health with a vibrant green smoothie that tastes like a tropical vacation in every sip?
 The pineapple spinach smoothie is a refreshing, creamy fusion of bright pineapple and mild leafy greens, delivering flavor and nutrients your body will thank you for.
 Whether you’re kickstarting your morning or recharging after a workout, this smoothie strikes the perfect balance between taste and nourishment.
-Don’t worry—it doesn’t taste “green”!
+Don’t worry, it doesn’t taste “green”!
 The sweetness of pineapple masks the spinach, creating a drink even picky eaters will love.

 Why you’ll love this pineapple spinach smoothie

-✔ Great for breakfast, snacks, or post-workout
+◈ Versatile Treat – Great for breakfast, snacks, or post-workout fuel.

 Ingredients

-• 1 cup fresh or frozen pineapple chunks
+Pineapple Chunks: 1 cup fresh or frozen

-• ½ banana (fresh or frozen)
+Banana: ½ (fresh or frozen)

-• ½ cup unsweetened almond milk
+Almond Milk: ½ cup unsweetened

-• ¼ cup Greek yogurt (or plant-based yogurt)
+Greek Yogurt: ¼ cup (or plant-based yogurt)

-• 1 teaspoon chia seeds (optional)
+Chia Seeds: 1 teaspoon (optional)

 How to make a pineapple spinach smoothie?

-• Rinse and lightly pack 1 cup of baby spinach into a measuring cup.
+Prepare the Spinach: Rinse and lightly pack 1 cup of baby spinach into a measuring cup.

-• Pour into a glass and enjoy right away.
+Serve & Enjoy: Pour into a glass and enjoy right away.

 Servings